-There is a vegetable that can be planted every day of the year in Louisiana.
+There are vegetables that can be planted during any season in Louisiana.
 Let us start with a few of the recommended vegetables for fall gardens.
-For instance, broccoli, cauliflower, Brussels sprouts, cabbage, carrots, collards, garlic, lettuce, mustard greens, onion, radishes, spinach and turnips can be grown in the fall.
-Broccoli, Brussels sprouts, cabbage, cauliflower, collards and lettuce can be started now using transplants.
+For instance, broccoli, cauliflower, brussels sprouts, cabbage, carrots, collards, garlic, lettuce, garlic, mustard greens, onion, radishes, spinach and turnips can be grown in the fall.
+The broccoli, brussels sprouts, cabbage, cauliflower, collards and lettuce can be started now using transplants.
 Transplants can normally be purchased from your local nursery or garden center.
 Prior to planting apply five to six pounds of a complete fertilizer such as 8-24-24 or 13-13-13 per 100 feet of row.
 These crops, especially the cauliflower, require fast continuous growth for proper head development.
 The complete fertilizer will be important in the fall garden because phosphorus can be tied up in the soil by cooler temperatures.
 Phosphorus deficiency is normally recognized from the purple foliage on your plants.

 Space broccoli, cabbage, cauliflower and cabbage transplants about 18 to 24 inches apart.
 Keep them well watered and fertilized.
 Side-dress plants with ¾ pound of ammonium nitrate per 100 feet of row three to four weeks after transplanting and again two weeks after that.